Gerst20051/git-smudge-and-clean/README.md

 Demonstration Of Git Smudge And Clean

+Install CoreUtils For Expand And Unexpand Commands On Unix

+`brew install coreutils`

-Add This To Your Repo Config File
+Add This To Your Repo Config File (config.sample)

-path/to/repo/.git/config
+`path/to/repo/.git/config`

 IF YOU WANT TO CONVERT SPACES TO TABS (PUSHING)